 - Use a nail & cuticle oil rich in jojoba

 No, this isn’t a shameless plug for my SOS recovery nail oil.
 Well actually, maybe it is, since organic jojoba is the main ingredient in my formulation!
 Why jojoba?
-It is thought that jojoba penetrates the nail plate and over time, with repeated use it makes the nail plate more resistant to water.
+It has a great viscosity/texture ideal for nails, with repeated use it may help to protect the nail plate from water induced damage.
 You will start to notice a difference in how the nail looks – less dry / brittle and smoother, as well as brighter.
 See the difference it made to my nails & cuticles with several months of continued use.
 Just a word on cuticles – avoid over-trimming them as this can cause a lot of damage to the skin – you should only only trim the loose skin.
 Remember to gently push back cuticles at least once a week (ideally after a bath / shower when the skin is softer) - don't overdo this, only enough to stop the cuticle growing up with the nail.
 Too much and you risk exposing the nail to infection

 - Good quality nail polish can provide a level of protection

 You may have heard that you should let nails “breathe” (meaning don't wear nail polish all the time).
 However, applying good quality polish, or just a good basecoat protects nails from water or general activities, therefore reducing the risk of them softening / breaking.
-I prefer using 5 free polishes (free of DBP, formaldehyde, toluene, formaldehyde resin and camphor) or 3 free.
-Over the last year I’ve started to buy more indie polishes as they tend to be 5 free and I like the idea of supporting smaller business – there are loads of excellent brands out there to choose from.
+Over the last year I’ve started to buy more indie polishes as I like the idea of supporting smaller business – there are loads of excellent brands out there to choose from.
 Check out my personal Instagram page for recommendations.
 My nails have got weaker as I’ve got older so I prefer the protection of gel polish as it allows me to grow my nails long.
 Again this is another area where there’s a lot of confusion.
 Soak off gel polish doesn’t damage nails, providing it’s correctly applied and most importantly, carefully removed (using the soak off method).
 The added benefit of gel polish vs regular polish is it means you'll use nail polish remover less frequently, which dries out nails.
 Regardless of what type of polish you use, don’t pick it off unless you want to pick off a layer of your actual nail whilst you’re at it – this is going to damage the nail!

 - Always use a good base coat under any nail polish